NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Online database called BCL (Building Component Library) can be used to share Measures
 - BCL can be used to share building components
 - Instantaneous world-wide distribution and updating of content
-- Allows Utilities to ensure uniformity and best-practices across many EC firms
+- Allows utilities to ensure uniformity and best-practices across many energy consulting firms

 ### Documentation